mccright/rrl/AudioBooks/README.md

 https://librivox.org/the-fifth-queen-by-ford-madox-ford/
 Text: https://www.gutenberg.org/ebooks/30188
 By [Ford Madox Ford](https://en.wikipedia.org/wiki/Ford_Madox_Ford) (1873 - 1939)
+Reading Notes:
+This is historical **fiction**.
+It attempts to help us understand many of the characters that surrounded King Henry VIII.
+While there may be facts upon which to base many of these characterizations, considerable effort and story-telling went into building out gaps in those facts.
+With those caveats, enjoy the book.
+I did.
 Wikipedia Summary:  https://en.wikipedia.org/wiki/The_Fifth_Queen
 >The Fifth Queen trilogy is a series of connected historical novels by English novelist Ford Madox Ford.
 It consists of three novels, The Fifth Queen; And How She Came to Court (1906), Privy Seal (1907) and The Fifth Queen Crowned (1908), which present a highly fictionalized account of Katharine Howard's marriage to King Henry VIII. ([Summary by Wikipedia](https://en.wikipedia.org/wiki/The_Fifth_Queen))